bixbydevelopers/capsule-sample-space-resorts/README.md

 names, planets and search criteria as Values.
 Here `SpaceResort#all` is a property projection to the `all` property of the `SpaceResort`.
-This property is a boolean of type `ViewAll`, which is always true and is used as a proxy to signify that we want to display the full space resort, instead of focussing on a single property like `gravity` or `planet` (see property projections below).
+This property is a boolean of type `ViewAll`, which is always true and is used as a proxy to signify that we want to display the full space resort, instead of focusing on a single property like `gravity` or `planet` (see property projections below).
 We use a match-pattern to then tie our views and dialogs for this property projection to describe the whole hotel.